 - In separate bowls, soak the bean thread noodles and wood ear mushrooms (fungus) in warm water for 15 minutes until they're fully reconstituted.

 - Drain the noodles in a colander and shake out the excess water.
-Coarsely chop the noodles into 0.5-1 inch lengths.
+Coarsely chop the noodles into roughly 1 inch lengths.

 - Rinse the wood ear mushrooms, trim off the hard stems and thinly slice.